Estecka/mc-Variants-CIT-wiki/Custom Module Types.md

 ## Special Modules
 Modules with special models must implements `ICitModule`; they are registered the same way as Simple modules.

 Your logic will instead be implemented in `GetItemModel`.
-Instead of returning a variant ID, it directly returns the ID of the model to use.
-Returning null will again cause the vanilla model to be used.
+Instead of returning a variant ID, it directly returns the ID of the model to use (or null).
 You can access the list of model IDs through the `IVariantManager` passed as parameter; special models use the same keys that are defined in the `special` block of the module configuration.